-Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
+Treatment options and recommendations depend on several factors, including the stage and grade of cancer, possible side effects, and the patient’s preferences and overall health.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
-Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
+Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
+These types of talks are called “shared decision-making.”
+Shared decision-making is when you and your doctors work together to choose treatments that fit the goals of your care.
+Shared decision-making is particularly important for a GI tract NET because there are different treatment options.
 Learn more about making treatment decisions.

-Talk with your health care team about the possible side effects of the specific operation beforehand and how they will be relieved or managed.
-Learn more about cancer surgery.
+Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have.
+Learn more about the basics of cancer surgery.

 Low anterior resection.
 During this surgery, a portion of the upper part of the rectum is removed.

 Abdominoperineal resection.
 This surgery is used for a large tumor located in the lower part of the rectum.
 During the operation, the surgeon removes the anus, rectum, and part of the colon.
 After surgery, a colostomy may be created to carry waste out of the body.
 A colostomy is an opening from the colon to the outside of the body.

 Liver resection.
 This operation removes cancer that has spread to the liver.
 The goal of this surgery is not to eliminate the cancer, but it often helps relieve or reduce the symptoms of carcinoid syndrome.

 Therapies using medication